Household-Management-101.com

 Stress Free Holidays Part 1

-Reducing holiday stress through planning is the goal of Part 1 of the Stress Free Holidays series.
+Reducing holiday stress through planning is the goal of this whole 13 week series we're embarking on today.

 Why do we feel stressed when the holidays roll around?